-Please read Policies before booking your reservation or visiting the Inn
+Please read policies and New COVID-19 Safe Practices before booking your reservation

 The Inn is open to the public Tuesday - Sunday.

 11 am - 6 pm during the summer and 11am - 5 pm during winter months.

 It is closed to both Members and Non-Members on Mondays.
 It is closed on Red Flag Alerts on Mt Tam.

 Making a Reservation

 Reservations to use the West Point Inn facilities, both day and overnight, must be made through the West Point Inn online reservation system located on the Inn’s website.

 All accommodations are available for reservations up to 90 days in advance of the desired stay for the general public and up to 120 days in advance of the desired stay for West Point Inn Association members.

 A valid credit card deposit is required to secure a reservation.
 A deposit of $25 deposit is taken at the time of booking.
 The reservations will then be confirmed and charged in full by the reservationist.
 The reservation confirmation will be sent via email within 48 hrs of booking.

 Reservation requests received outside of the policies will not be accepted and you will be charged a 20% transaction fee of your deposit paid. (i.e. $25 deposit will be charged a $5 transaction fee)